DGretta/Music/semi-modular/soma_pulsar_23_guide.md

 - **Why This Happens:** Pulsar's loopers use analog recording (like old tape loops), not digital sample-accurate recording.
 Small timing variations accumulate over multiple loop cycles, creating organic drift.
 Additionally, if you record loops at different times without sync, they start at different points in the clock cycle.
 - **Solution:** If you want locked sync, use MIDI clock input and trigger all loop recording starts from the same clock division.
 If you want organic, evolving polyrhythms, embrace the drift - SOMA considers this a feature.
 The loops phase in and out of alignment, creating musical variation over time.

-**"The chaos generator makes everything unusable"**
+**"The SHAOS module makes everything unusable"**
-- **Problem:** Using full chaos modulation depth, overwhelming the system
+- **Problem:** Using full SHAOS modulation depth, overwhelming the system
-- **Why Chaos Exists:** Controlled randomness creates organic variation - the difference between "alive" and "mechanical."
-But chaos needs **attenuation** to be musical.
+- **Why SHAOS Exists:** SHAOS combines chaos (organic randomness) with sample & hold (stepped voltages).
+Controlled randomness creates organic variation - the difference between "alive" and "mechanical."
+But SHAOS needs **attenuation** to be musical.
 At 100% depth, chaos destroys rhythmic coherence.
 At 10-30% depth, it adds subtle variation that makes patterns feel human.
-- **Solution:** Start with chaos generator output attenuated significantly (use attenuators or partial alligator clip contact).
-Apply chaos to parameters that benefit from variation (filter cutoff, decay times) rather than critical rhythm elements (clock divisions, trigger timing).
-Think of chaos as **organic seasoning**, not the main ingredient.
+- **Solution:** Start with SHAOS output attenuated significantly (use attenuators or partial alligator clip contact).
+Apply SHAOS to parameters that benefit from variation (filter cutoff, decay times) rather than critical rhythm elements (clock divisions, trigger timing).
+Think of SHAOS as **organic seasoning**, not the main ingredient.

 **"Sustain recognition is inconsistent"**
 - **Problem:** Holding times near the 0.5-second threshold get inconsistent results